 [Observations of the governmental experts with regard to the implementation of the article.
 Depending on the scope of the review cycle, findings with respect to the way in which national law has been brought into line with the article, as well as to the implementation of the article in practice.]

-[Observations on the status of implementation of the article, including successes, good practices and challenges in implementation.]

 Does the timescale between submission of draft budgets and approval of the final budget allow sufficient time for scrutiny, public, parliamentary or otherwise.

 Art.
 219(2) of the Constitution provides that principles of and procedure for preparation of a draft state budget, the level of its detail and the requirements for a draft state budget, as well as the principles of and procedure for implementation of the budget, are to be specified by statute (ordinary law).